akshaybidwai09/Recommendation-Systems-Products-Music-Movies-/README.md

 This project is a Django microservice aimed at providing recommendations for similar Amazon products based on a user's product purchase.
 The approach used here is commonly employed in online shopping platforms like Amazon, where customers are presented with related products based on their current selections.

 # Dataset
 The project utilizes the Amazon Fashion Products dataset from Kaggle, which can be accessed (https://www.kaggle.com/datasets/promptcloud/amazon-fashion-products-2020).
-This dataset contains a vast collection of Amazon fashion products and serves as the foundation for generating product recommendations.
+This dataset contains a vast collection of Amazon fashion products and serves as the foundation for generating product recommendations (30k Records for this project).

 # Approach
 To provide efficient and accurate recommendations, two techniques have been employed in this project: